Dessagn/profile/_posts/2016-10-27-Down-of-the-new-age.md

 ---
 layout: post
-title: "Hello People Why I Don't Like Jam"
-description: "All the reasons why I don't eat Jam and why it is bad for your health"
+title: "Dawn of the new age"
+description: "This is a detailed and scientific explanation of Dawn on the new age as found out by experiment ..."
 author: "Kello"
+img: "amazing-bg.jpg"
 ---

-#Hello People Why I Don't Like Jam

-All the reasons why I don't eat Jam and why it is bad for your health.
-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Nostrum molestiae debitis nobis, quod sapiente qui voluptatum, placeat magni repudiandae accusantium fugit quas labore non rerum possimus, corrupti enim modi!
+#Dawn of the new age

+This is a detailed and scientific explanation of Dawn on the new age as found out by experimentaccusantium fugit quas labore non rerum possimus, corrupti enim modi!
 Et.
 All the reasons why I don't eat Jam and why it is bad for your health.
 Lorem ipsum dolor sit amet, consectetur adipisicing elit.
 Nostrum molestiae debitis nobis, quod sapiente qui voluptatum, placeat magni repudiandae accusantium fugit quas labore non rerum possimus, corrupti enim modi!
 Et.
 All the reasons why I don't eat Jam and why it is bad for your health.
 Lorem ipsum dolor sit amet, consectetur adipisicing elit.
 Nostrum molestiae debitis nobis, quod sapiente qui voluptatum, placeat magni repudiandae accusantium fugit quas labore non rerum possimus, corrupti enim modi!
 Et.
 All the reasons why I don't eat Jam and why it is bad for your health.
 Lorem ipsum dolor sit amet, consectetur adipisicing elit.
 Nostrum molestiae debitis nobis, quod sapiente qui voluptatum, placeat magni repudiandae accusantium fugit quas labore non rerum possimus, corrupti enim modi!
 Et.

-###Hello People Why I Don't Like Jam